Gailberg Saddle

-The Gailberg Saddle (Gailbergsattel) (el.
+The Gailberg Saddle (el.
 981 m) is a high mountain pass in the Austrian Alps in the Bundesland of Kärnten (or Carinthia).

 It connects Oberdrauburg in the north with Kötschach-Mauthen in the south.
 It leads to the Dolomites in the south.

+Its name, "Gailberg", derives from the German word "Gail," which is in reference of the Gail River, and "Berg," meaning mountain or hill (compound noun).
+Gailbergsattel (also German) is a closely related term one might find in local cartography.
+It is also an important passage in relation to trade and military, and is chiefly recognized today for the "Gailberg Pass" road used by cyclists and motorists.